The Inner City Dart League (ICDL)

 FRIENDS OF THE ICDL

-2. Each team must have a minimum of 4 players in order to participate in this league.
+1. Each team must have a minimum of 4 players in order to participate in this league.

-8. The financial records of the Inner City Dart League will be made available upon request to team captains or bar owners ONLY.
-The financial records will ONLY be reviewed in the presence of the League Master.
+5. The financial records of the Inner City Dart League will be made available upon request to team captains or bar owners ONLY.
+The financial records will ONLY be reviewed in the presence of the League Coordinators.
 No copies of the records will be made and/or distributed to anyone.
 The financial records of the Inner City Dart League will not be made available to the general league members.

 League Play: